Tuk Tuk Tours

 and across Thailand

-The 2019 “Tesagan Gin Je” (pronounced “Jay”) festival is happening this year from September 28 to October 7.
+The 2020 “Tesagan Gin Je” (pronounced “Jay”) festival is happening this year from October 16-25 (dates tbc).
 Sometimes known as the Vegetarian festival it is technically more of a vegan festival (see below for definition of “Je”).

 As the story is told, the whole opera company grew sick from an unknown illness.
 To combat the illness they followed strict vegetarian diet and prayed to the Nine Emperor Gods.
 To everyone’s amazement they all eventually recovered.

 While the Phuket Vegetarian Festival may be the largest activity in the country, many people across Thailand and especially those of Chinese ancestry stick strictly to “Je” food for the purposes of spiritual cleansing and merit-making.
 Sacred rituals are performed at various Chinese shrines and temples and predominantly in Phuket aesthetic displays such as walking barefooted over hot coals, tongue slashing and other ritualized mutilations are performed by entranced devotees known as “Ma Song”.

 During this period you will see many yellow flags all around Thailand and that means the vendors are selling “Je” food.
 In Bangkok you can get “Je” food in most areas and even 7-11 have special selection for the festival!

 One of the most famous places to go is Bangkok’s Chinatown where they set up food stalls along Yaowarat for the occasion.
 There are also a lot of activities going on around the Wat Mangkon Kamalawat.

 However, the real heart of the festivities in Bangkok is on the edge of Chinatown where the Talat Noi community comes alive during the Je Festival with vegetarian food galore, nightly Chinese Opera, and several other activities.
 Special activities from the Talat Noi community include.
 The following schedule is confirmed: